romland/smoozoo/README.md

 native one (I humbly opine)!

 ## TODO
+    - Make a plugin based on the shapes example

     - Make overlay example plugin pull data remotely and make it able to redraw itself (live) if there are changes

     - When I deep-link to a position, I end up ignoring what is allowed to be maximum zoomed-out.
 I will want to still do that calculation even if we are not using it initially (basically, I cannot zoom out as far as I want)

-    - I think I introduced some zoom-jitter when attempting a fix to stay locked on a pixel when animating in/out zoom

     - There seems to be some kind of acceleration/momentum issue when you flick the view with mouse.
 Perhaps it happens when you flick and we are already